On face angles of tetrahedra with a given base: Properties of the map on the plane

 Recall that {\it an angle on the plane is an intersection of two closed half-spaces with respect two non-parallel straight lines}.
-This is a convex set bounded by two rays issued from one and the same point.
+This is a convex set bounded by two rays issued from one point.

-Let $\mathbb{G}_1$ be the set that is the intersection of the angle $CAB$ with a half-plane relative to $[C,B]$ not containing point $A$, and set $\mathbb{G}_2$ is opposite to $CAB$ sector, see Fig. \ref{break_pl}.
+Let $\mathbb{G}_1$ be the set that is the intersection of the angular domain $CAB$ with a half-plane relative to $[C,B]$, not containing point $A$, and the set $\mathbb{G}_2$ is opposite to the angular domain $CAB$, see Fig. \ref{break_pl}.